-These are the best blueberry pancakes!
-The recipe is a cozy warm hug of a breakfast anytime of the year.
+This is the best blueberry pancake recipe!
+They are delicious for breakfast or brunch.
 The pancakes are a combination of custardy French toast and fluffy pancakes with plenty of juicy blueberries.

 A towering fruit-filled stack of warm blueberry pancakes is a delicious and picture perfect breakfast or brunch.
 This blueberry pancake recipe is a cross between custardy French toast and fluffy pancakes with plump juicy blueberries.